 10. Cooling system design parameters

-In general, the cooling rate in injection molding is a trade-off between strength and dimensional accuracy on the one hand, and surface finish and shrinkage on the other.
+Controlling the cooling rate in injection molding is essential for achieving a smooth surface finish and minimal shrinkage on components.

 1) The use of thermal barriers